EXERCISING SENIOR DOGS: 9 TIPS TO KEEP OLDER DOGS HEALTHY

 Even if you’re not prone to playing doggie dress up with outfits or costumes, as your dog ages, dressing appropriately in the winter is very important.
 Invest in a sweater or jacket for frigid days, as well as some little booties to protect their pads.

 You might find your older dog doesn’t want to walk on asphalt and gravel as they age.
 This will be particularly noticeable in the heat of summer when hot asphalt can burn their sensitive pads.
-If possible, choose a grassy park where they can enjoy walking on softer surfaces while receiving some senior dog exercise.
+If possible, choose a grassy park where they can enjoy walking on softer surfaces while getting some senior dog exercise and socializing.

 Pay specific attention to how your dog moves and if they seem stiff following a walk.
 Although they might still enjoy getting exercise, you will have to reconsider how much exercise is too much for older dogs.
 Take cues from your pet and look for signs of shortened breath, panting, stiffness and tiring.
 These are all signs you need to shorten your dog walks.